PilgrimMemoirs/pilgrimmemoirs.github.io/_posts/react/2020-05-01-react-components.md

 We made the component, but now we have to explicitly call the function to tell it where to render.
 Let's go back to App.js, import Park.js at the top, and then use JSX to render the Park component.
 I suggest removing the code on lines 8-21, in App.js. <a alt="" target="_blank" href="https://gist.github.com/PilgrimMemoirs/01ce60bf85cede9a821109f61a6fc60b#file-02components-js">Click here for the solution</a>.
 </p>

 <p> Right now, your localhost:3000 should be showing 'I'm a park!', or whatever you returned from the Park component.
-Your code should look like this:
+Your code should look something like this:
 </p>
 <figure>
   <img src="../images/react/app-park.png" alt="screenshot of a app.js and park.js react component">